refresh-dataflow

 • Waits for completion and monitors status

-• If all retries fail: Logs error, updates tracking table, and exits with failure code (1) to fail the pipeline
+• If all retries fail: Data has been restored from the last backup.
+Logs error, updates tracking table, and exits with failure code (1) to fail the pipeline

-• If bucket succeeds: Moves to next bucket
+• If bucket succeeds: Drops the backup table, then moves to next bucket

 Scenario B: Previous Refresh Failed